GuyARoss/orbit/readme.md

 - **Manual Installation**: To install manually, clone this repo and compile it with `go build`.

 ## Examples
-There are several examples exist in the [./examples](/examples).
+There are several examples that exist in the [./examples](/examples).
 Here is a basic one to get you up and running.

 1. Initialize the workspace directory with `orbit init`, then follow the prompts
 2. Create a react component